 Undergraduate students may complete observation hours by reviewing videos in the observation room and by completing a summary of the observation.
-Students are responsible for tracking their hours using the given Clinical Clock Hours Tracking Form and for obtaining a supervisor's signature each day an observation is completed.
+Students are responsible to track their hours using the given Clinical Clock Hours Tracking Form and for obtaining a supervisor's signature each day an observation is done.